Kinzito17/Readme-Generator/Develop/README.md

  # README Generator
-  The README generator prompts a user to answer questions about their project and then writes a README file with appropriate markdown so they can add the results to their project.
+  This cli program will prompt the user to answer a few quiestion and with the responses create a README.md file for their project.
   ## License
-  This program is licensed under MIT
+  This program is licensed under ISC
   ## Dependencies
   '''bash
   npm install